 Make sure there’s data to back up your business decisions, and that you’re looking at data for an accurate view of how your firm is performing.
 Here are some examples of KPIs to track.

-Law firm management structures
+Law firm structures and trends

 For many law firms, law firm management structures haven’t changed much over the past 100 years.
 There is a managing partner and firm partners.
 There may also potentially be equity partners and non-equity partners.
 And then there are associates and staff, including legal assistants, paralegals, receptionists, and office managers.
 Depending on the size of the law firm, there may also be IT managers and an HR department.